X-ray Safety Program Manual

 9.2.1 Shielding

-The XSO will assist in calculating the thickness of the shielding for each application when asked by a PH.
+The XSO will assist in calculating the thickness of the shielding for each application as required.

 9.2.2 Diaphragms, Cones, Collimators

-Diaphragms, cones and adjustable collimators or other suitable devices shall be provided and used as are necessary to limit the dimensions of the useful X-ray beam.
+Diaphragms, cones and adjustable collimators or other suitable machines shall be provided and used as are necessary to limit the dimensions of the useful X-ray beam.

-Each port shall be designed in such a way that the X-ray beam can emerge only when a camera or other recording device is in its proper position, wherever applicable.
+Each port shall be designed in such a way that the X-ray beam can emerge only when a camera or other recording machine is in its proper position, wherever applicable.

 All unused ports shall be secured in such a way as to prevent inadvertent opening.